Arrgh! Streaks! Missing colors! White lines!

 Sometimes you have to get physical with stubborn clogs.

 Warm water can often loosen ink that has dried on the nozzles.

 Other times you’ll need Windex, or some other ammonia-based solvent, for a deeper cleaning.

 - Turn your printer on.
 It will begin to run through its initialization startup process.
 As soon as the print heads begin to move long the carriage track, unplug the printer from the wall.
 This will keep the print heads loose (unparked) along the carriage track, making it easier to move and work on.

 - Remove all ink cartridges from the printer.
 It’s a good idea to wrap them in plastic wrap to keep them from drying out while you work.

 - Fold half-a-sheet of paper towel into quarters lengthwise, and dampen with warm water or cleaning solvent.
 There are several third-party cleaning solvents that can perform a more thorough cleaning.
-(YouTuber Robb’s Homemade Life made a homemade printhead cleaning solution that was 8 parts Windex to 2 parts rubbing alcohol.)
+In the video below, YouTuber Robb’s Homemade Life made a homemade printhead cleaning solution that was 8 parts Windex to 2 parts rubbing alcohol: